dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2209: Society must ensure access to basic necessities for everyone.
+### T2209: Society must ensure basic necessities for all individuals.

 |Support|
 |---|